From readers: “Our Place said their Always Pan is Lead-free. They sent me test results. Tamara, can you explain?”

 - I find it interesting that this “testing” also indicates the product is Cobalt-free — when the Cobalt level in the bottom of the pan (based on the XRF testing I conducted and reported on in my original post) was quite high (coming in at 16,600 ppm).
 However (depending on testing methodology used), if the components were tested separately (I.e. if the coating was tested not in-situ on the pan) that bit of information could be explained by the consideration that the substrate of the lower half of the pan is the component that is positive for Cobalt (not the coating).

-- The new language (see screenshot at bottom of page – I believe it is new, as I just found it on the blog today and did not notice it previously) emphasizes (perhaps in response to my test results) that “no heavy metals are able to pass through the coating” – I believe this is a CYA statement, given the metals that were indisputably present as detected – via XRF testing – in the sample I tested (as noted in my original post.)
+- The new language (see a screenshot at the bottom of this page) — at least I believe it is new since I only just encountered it on the company’s blog today and did not notice it previously — emphasizes (perhaps in response to my test results) that “no heavy metals are able to pass through the coating.”
+I believe this is a CYA statement given the metals that were indisputably present, detected via XRF testing (as noted in Lead Safe Mama’s original published results).

-- To reiterate: assuming the “report” they shared is the result of legitimate, accurate laboratory analysis (a fairly large leap, given the date on the document and the missing information in the report – but let’s just give them that for the moment) the company’s documentation actually supports my concern that the substrate is likely made of Lead-contaminated Aluminum.
+- To reiterate, assuming the “report” Our Place shared is the result of legitimate, accurate laboratory analysis (a fairly large leap, given the date on the document and the missing information in the report — but let’s just give them that for the moment), the company’s documentation actually supports my concern that the substrate is likely made of Lead-contaminated Aluminum.

 - I therefore still have concern for potential future exposure to toxicants (Lead and other metals) if/when the coating is damaged or scratched.